-The geotechnical test work program obtained samples from approximately 150 five-metre-deep pits and 22 twenty-metre drill holes and is being undertaken to confirm the soil and ground characteristics of the Songwe Hill project area.
+The geotechnical test work program obtained samples from approximately 150 five-metre-deep pits and 22 twentymetre drill holes and was undertaken to confirm the soil and ground characteristics of the Songwe Hill project area.

-The geotechnical samples were tested and investigated in Malawi at the Geoconsult Limited laboratories in Lilongwe and provide the detailed geotechnical information that is required to finalize the detailed engineering design plans, prior to the completion of the Feasibility Study expected in Q2 2022.
+The geotechnical samples were tested and investigated in Malawi at the Geoconsult Limited laboratories in Lilongwe and provided the detailed geotechnical information that was required to finalize the detailed engineering design plans in the Feasibility Study.